Pelvic Inflammatory Disease

 English

-Aaron Caughey is a Neonatologist and an Obstetrics and Gynecologist in Portland, Oregon.
+Aaron Caughey is a Neonatologist and an Obstetrics and Gynecologist practicing medicine in Portland, Oregon.
 Dr. Caughey is rated as an Elite provider by MediFind in the treatment of Pelvic Inflammatory Disease.
-His top areas of expertise are Gestational Diabetes, Endometritis, Erb's Palsy, Intrauterine Device Insertion, and Hysterectomy.
+He is also highly rated in 36 other conditions, according to our data.
+His clinical expertise encompasses Gestational Diabetes, Endometritis, Preeclampsia, Intrauterine Device Insertion, and Hysterectomy.

 Learn about our expert tiers